frroossst/mazer/README.md

 # Installation

-> cargo install maple
+> cargo install mazer

 # Usage

-> maple <path to file>
+> mazer <path to file>
 Outputs a HTML file of the same name

-> maple <path to file> --serve
+> mazer <path to file> --serve
 Starts a server to serve HTML file and watch for file changes

-> maple <path to file> --serve --open
+> mazer <path to file> --serve --open
 Starts a server and opens the page in the default web browser (open only works in conjunction with serve)

-> maple <path to file> --dry-run
+> mazer <path to file> --dry-run
-Runs the maple compiler without creating the HTML file, useful for debugging!
+Runs the mazer compiler without creating the HTML file, useful for debugging!